BMW S58 Tuning Potential

 BMW S58 Bolt-On Mods

-We're talking purely speculation here.
-The S58 engine can make 670whp on E85 with a brand-new still perfectly dialed in tune.
+We’re talking purely speculation here.
+The S58 engine can make 670whp on E85 with a brand-new still not perfectly dialed in tune.
 What will the BMW S58 pump out with the other basic bolt-ons?

 This isn’t always a perfect way to tell, but if you look at the RK Tunes dyno you’ll see the power curve is pretty darn flat up-top.
 To us that indicates the S58’s stock turbo probably have a bit left in them.
 Then there’s dialing in the tunes.
 Downpipes, intakes, methanol injection, etc.